-menuApp is an application which allows you to configure menus and use them to launch your favourite programs, music files, documents, websites, etc.
+menuApp allows you to create custom menus and use them to launch your favourite programs, music files, documents, websites, etc.

 menuApp takes folders and turns them into menus